 Netta Phillet

-Gail Allan is a member of the United Church of Canada who has worked for many years on issues of global and social justice; she lived in Edmonton until 1996, and has recently returned for “semi-retirement.”
+Gail Allan is a member of the United Church of Canada who has worked for many years on issues of global and social justice; she lived in Edmonton until 1996, and has recently returned for “semiretirement.”
 From 2004-2020 she was Coordinator for Ecumenical, Interchurch and Interfaith Relations in The United Church of Canada, representing the church in national and international ecumenical and interfaith groups, and supporting people engaged in dialogue and action in their local communities.
 She is an active participant in the North American Interfaith Network and Canadian Interfaith Conversation.
 From 2014-2020 she was co-chair of the National Muslim Christian Liaison Committee.
 She has a doctorate in Ethics from Emmanuel College of the Toronto School of Theology, with a focus on feminist theological and social ethics.
-At present she is an associate faculty member at St. Stephen’s College, Edmonton and a member of Garneau United Church.
-She is also involved in the gender justice work of the World Council of Churches.
+At present she is an associate faculty member at St. Stephen’s College and a member of the Garneau and McDougall United Church congregation.

 Avau Fast was born in Baluchistan, a beautiful region north west of India, during the British colonial period.
 She grew up in an area replete with different ethnicities.
 Later in India no matter where she lived there were churches, temples, synagogues and mosques around the railway colony where she lived.
 Before attending boarding school she lived with her aunt, and every morning as they walked to pick up fresh vegetables from the market, at each place of worship on the way, they would stop to pray.
 She recalls that she really did not mind as this gave her a few seconds to rest her weary feet.
 Avau looks upon India as an old multicultural country and Canada as a new one.
 As a born Zoroastrian she is proud to be a part of the Canadian mosaic; studying and working among different faiths and cultures has always been her interest in life.